 We are not a pick-your-own orchard but rather make tree-ripened fruit available for sale when varieties come ready.
 You find out about the apple selection each week and other orchard news by signing up for our newsletter:

 Pristine kicks off our harvest season, along with purplish-red William's Pride and 'anything but' Redfree.
 Duchess of Oldenburg establishes exacting first standards for really good apple pie.
 Thin-skinned Red Gravenstein with its snap and tang is a wowser.
 We're just as excited about Zestar for its early season crunch and delightful lemony zest.

 All-purpose Wealthy hints of strawberry when fully ripe.
-Look to Akane for sprightly perfection.
+Look to Arlet for sprightly perfection.
 St. Edmund's Russet could teach pears a thing or two about flavor.
 Lost Nation Macs straddle the sweet/tart divide, followed by crisp Cortland in early October.
 Macoun fans will be intrigued by the denser flavor of this variety when grown organically.
 We consider tree-ripened Spartan to be a late season jewel.
 Bethel is frankly sublime while Topaz takes us directly to other realms.

 Sweet Sixteen will get you thinking about cherry lollipops.
 The all-star from the Minnesota breeding program has to be Honeycrisp, described as being 'explosively crisp' for good reason.
 We love Fireside for its orange glow and respectable keeping ability.
 SnowSweet has proven worth the wait.

 People go bonkers for our very own Bonkers, a disease-resistant variety originally designated NY 35.
 Liberty and GoldRush round out this grower's preference category.
 Pink Pearl surprises with bright pink flesh and tang . . . interest in such red-fleshed varieties has us looking for more.
-Our newest release will be rightfully known as Red Delirious.
+Our newest release will be rightfully experienced as Delirious.

-Honeygold transcends what it means to be mellow, Spencer brings a red glamour to these affairs, while Shizuka throws a bronze caramel curveball into the golden lineage.
-Our numerous heirlooms include Ashmead's Kernel, Belle de Boskoop, Rhode Island Greening, and Black Oxford.
+Honeygold transcends what it means to be mellow, Spencer brings cheeky glamour to these affairs, while Shizuka throws a bronze caramel curveball into the golden lineage.
+Our numerous heirlooms include Ashmead's Kernel, Belle de Boskoop, Blue Pearmain, Rhode Island Greening, Ribston Pippin, and Black Oxford.
 Lastly, did you know Calville Blanc has more vitamin C than any orange?

 looking left to right: